picnichealth/slate/source/includes/resources/_diagnostic_report.md

 #### URL Parameters
 Parameter | DataType | Description
 --------- | -------- | -----------
-id | String | The ID of the diagnostic report
+id | String | The ID of the diagnostic report to delete